manaakiwhenua/nzsluc/classification-systems/nzlum/README.md

 # New Zealand Land Use Management (NZLUM) classification system

+> [!IMPORTANT]
+> This repository contains a SKOS concept scheme for the NZLUM land-use classification (`nzlum.ttl`) and a SHACL shapes file (`shapes.ttl`) used to validate required fields and hierarchy consistency.
+>
+> Future vesions of this classification will be maintained as a versioned SKOS concept schema.
+Human-oriented lists of classes with definitions will be generated from this.

+>[!NOTE]
+> This will be controlled with GNU Make:
+> ```bash
+> make build/nzlum.ttl
+> make shacl
+> make tables-all
+> make outline-all
+> ```

 Status: Draft
 Version: 0.3
 Developed by: Manaaki Whenua – Landcare Research